sfc-gh-tlee/python-worksheet-runner/README.md

 Go to **File** > **Settings** > **Project** > **Python Interpreter** and select the snowpark interpreter.

+## About the Script

+The entry point is in `src/app.py`.
+The main function parses the command line argument and executes a setup or a type of clustering.
+There are functions that soley return sql text based on their options.
+The sql text is then put through the executor `run_queries` to execute them.

 ## Using This Script

 To run, use